Blanche Hartman

-Zenkei Blanche Hartman (née Gelders; 1926 – May 13, 2016) was a Soto Zen teacher practicing in the lineage of Shunryu Suzuki.
+Zenkei Blanche Hartman (née Gelders; May 8, 1926 – May 13, 2016) was a Soto Zen teacher practicing in the lineage of Shunryu Suzuki.
 From 1996 to 2002 she served two terms as co-abbess of the San Francisco Zen Center.
 She was the first woman to assume such a leadership position at the center.
 A member of the American Zen Teachers Association, Blanche was especially known for her expertise in the ancient ritual of sewing a kesa.
-Hartman became known for her attention to issues women face; she and her late husband Lou Hartman had four children, eight grandchildren, and a number of great-grandchildren.
+Hartman became known for her attention to issues faced by women; she and her late husband Lou Hartman had four children, eight grandchildren, and a number of great-grandchildren.